primarypigments/papas_pizza/README.md

 ### Typography

-🛑🛑🛑🛑🛑🛑🛑🛑🛑START OF NOTES (to be deleted)

-Explain any fonts and icon libraries used, like Google Fonts and/or Font Awesome.

-Consider adding a link to each font used, and the Font Awesome site if used (or similar icon library).

-Example:

-🛑🛑🛑🛑🛑🛑🛑🛑🛑🛑-END OF NOTES (to be deleted)
+As for icons I decided to use for my website Font Awesome library.

+Fonts

+I've integrated Google Fonts to find a typeface that compliments the website's aesthetic.
+For the main text, I've chosen Roboto Mono due to its optimization for readability on screens across a wide variety of devices and reading environments.
-- [Montserrat](https://fonts.google.com/specimen/Montserrat) was used for the primary headers and titles.

-- [Lato](https://fonts.google.com/specimen/Lato) was used for all other secondary text.
+- [Roboto Mono](https://fonts.google.com/?query=Roboto+Mono) was used for the primary headers and titles and all other secondary text.

 - [Font Awesome](https://fontawesome.com) icons were used throughout the site, such as the social media icons in the footer.

 ## User Stories

-🛑🛑🛑🛑🛑🛑🛑🛑🛑🛑 START OF NOTES (to be deleted)

-In this section, list all of your user stories for the project.

-🛑🛑🛑🛑🛑🛑🛑🛑🛑🛑-END OF NOTES (to be deleted)

 ### New Site Users